Rock the Boat (The Hues Corporation song): Composition and recording

 Holmes wrote the song for the band's first album, and started the song with the line "Ever since our voyage of love began..".
 In an attempt to make it more punchy, producer John Florez suggested starting with the line "So I'd like to know where you got the notion."

 The song features a lead vocal by Fleming Williams, who left The Hues Corporation shortly after the song was recorded.
 According to The Billboard Book of Number One Hits by Fred Bronson, the lone female member of the group, H. Ann Kelley, had originally been pegged to sing lead, but this idea was discarded out of fear that groups with female lead singers were less commercially viable.
 The bass player on the session was Wilton Felder, not James Jamerson as sometimes reported.
 Florez also brought in two other members of the Jazz Crusaders, Joe Sample on piano and Larry Carlton on guitar, as well as Jim Gordon on drums.
 Wally Holmes wrote and played the trumpet line.

 Producer John Florez did not like the lyrics for "Rock the Boat", calling them "trite", and it was originally made a B-side.
 After a riveting response from New York City's dance clubs, Florez remixed the song to boost the bass and rhythm instruments, and it was quickly re-released, becoming a smash.

 The Hues Corporation member St. Clair Lee claims "It was a song that you could do anything on.
 You could cuddle or you could get crazy if you wanted to.
 It was a love song without being a love song.
 But, it was a Disco hit and it happened because of the discos."

-The song features a change in meter during the pre-chorus "We've been sailing with a cargo full of love and devotion" where it is 3/4 for one measure while the rest of the song is in common time.
+The song features a change in meter in the pre-chorus during the words "love and devotion" where it is 3/4 for one measure while the rest of the song is in common time.

 Legacy

 A dance to "Rock the Boat" is commonly performed at weddings and birthday parties, involving many people sitting down in a row and "rowing" a boat to the tune of the song.
-Particularly popular in Ireland, the dance attracted international attention after being featured on the second season of the TV series Derry Girls.
+Particularly popular in Ireland continuing into the UK in the 1970s.
+The dance regained international attention after being featured on the second season of the TV series Derry Girls.
 A similar dance is done in parts of the United Kingdom to "Oops Up Side Your Head".

-Richard Finch of KC and the Sunshine Band has said that "Rock the Boat" played a partial role in inspiring the hit "Rock Your Baby".